open-spaced-repetition/srs-benchmark/README.md

 ![Superiority, 19990](./plots/Superiority,%2019990.png)

+You may have noticed that FSRS-5 has a 99.0% superiority over SM-2, meaning that for 99.0% of users, RMSE will be lower with FSRS-5 than with SM-2.
+But please remember that SM-2 wasn’t designed to predict probabilities, and the only reason it does that in this benchmark is because extra formulas for converting intervals given by SM-2 into probabilities were added on top of it.

 ### Statistical significance

 The image below shows the p-values obtained by running the Wilcoxon signed-rank test on the RMSE of all pairs of algorithms.
 Red means that the row algorithm performs worse than the corresponding column algorithm, and green means that the row algorithm performs better than the corresponding column algorithm.
 Grey means that the p-value is >0.01, and we cannot conclude that one algorithm performs better than the other.